-- Moving forward with the installation of a new CO2 injection system at the treatment plant.
+Moving forward with the installation of a new CO2 injection system at the treatment plant.
 Currently we have no means of controlling the raw water pH that comes out of the lake.
-This system will now enable us to lower the pH of the raw water to better utilize chemicals and provide a better product to our customers. - Along with the Co2 Injection system we are working on a caustic soda feed system.
-This system will allow us to increase the finished water pH before it enters the distribution system.
-Being able to control finish water pH will help to keep the water from corroding the pipes and helps with corrosion control. - Replaced one of the 150HP variable frequency drives, and 150HP electric motors that power our high lift pumps, these were 20 years old and passed their useful life expectancy. - Both UV reactors have been rebuilt, and inspected by our staff for proper operation.
-These are crucial to our treatment process as UV is our main source of disinfection. - Rebuilt high lift pump #3 with new impellers, shaft, wear rings, and seals.
+This system will now enable us to lower the pH of the raw water to better utilize chemicals, and provide a better product to our customers.

+- Along with the Co2 Injection system we are working on a caustic soda feed system.
+This system will allow us to increase the finish water pH before it enters the distribution system.
+Being able to control finish water pH will help to keep the water from corroding the pipes, and helps with corrosion control. - Replaced one of the 150HP variable frequency drives, and 150HP electric motors that power our high lift pumps, these were 20 years old and passed their useful life expectancy. - Both UV reactors have been rebuilt, and inspected by our staff for proper operation.
+These are crucial to our treatment process as UV light is our main source of disinfection. - Rebuilt high lift pump #3 with new impellers, shaft, wear rings, and seals.

-IN CLOSING
+In CLOSING

 Thank you for allowing us to continue to provide your family and/or business with quality drinking water this year.
 We ask that all our customers help us protect our water sources, which are the heart of our community.
-Look forward to seeing our staff working in the street during the 2024 construction season, as many projects are currently planned.
-Again, if you have any questions about our treatment processes or water sample results, please feel free to contact the Chief Operator James Varricchio at 315-549-2508.
-We look forward to serving our community for another year!
+Please call our office if you have questions.